akshitalakkad/website/index.md

 ### Reverse Visual Search
 **Technologies**: AWS, OpenSearch, DeepFace, ResNet CNN
 *April 2022 – May 2022*
-- Created an image search engine that identifies visual artifacts, with baseline facial embeddings using ResNet50, later enhanced with FaceNet.
+- Developed an image search engine that identifies artifacts based on visual queries using a ResNet50 baseline model, further enhanced with FaceNet.
-- Deployed a kNN indexing instance in OpenSearch to locate images based on cosine similarity of facial embeddings.
+- Implemented a kNN indexing instance in OpenSearch to retrieve images based on cosine similarity of facial embeddings.

-### Stock Inflation Prediction by Social Media Analysis
-**Technologies**: AWS SageMaker, Kinesis, SQS, SNS, DynamoDB, Flask
-*March 2021 – June 2021*
-- Developed sentiment analysis models with NLP techniques to identify bubble stocks, streaming data from platforms like Twitter and Reddit.
-- Built a regression model to provide high-return, low-risk portfolio insights, presented via a dynamic web app.

-### Spotify Data Prediction and Analytics
-**Technologies**: Python, Pandas, NumPy, SciPy
-*June 2021 – August 2021*
-- Built a recommendation system predicting song skips with 90% accuracy, performing feature importance analysis using random forests.
-- Analyzed data from over 160,000 tracks to determine optimal ad timing and engagement strategies.

-### Smart Text-Voice Controlled Photo Album
-**Technologies**: AWS Lambda, Lex, Transcribe, CodePipeline, CloudFormation, Rekognition
-*March 2021*
-- Created a web app enabling keyword-based search through text or voice commands for photos.
-- Used AWS Lex for handling queries and AWS Transcribe for converting speech to text, with deployment on AWS CodePipeline.
+### COVID-19 Face Mask Detector
+**Technologies**: VGG19 Classifier, OpenCV DNN Detector, TensorFlow, Keras
+*April 2022 – May 2022*
+- Built a VGG19 CNN classifier from scratch to detect the presence of face masks, achieving 98% accuracy on test data.
+- Integrated a ResNet10 neural network to detect faces in images and videos, with further classification for mask detection.

 ---